Vampyric-OC/Shulkus-Maximus/README.md

 ![Shulkus Maximus Image #04](https://raw.githubusercontent.com/Vampyric-OC/Shulkus-Maximus/main/Screenshots/Shulkus_Maximus_04.png)
 32 completely over-engineered back end modules for the creative front end.
 Each module here has its own 4x hopper speed shulker unloader to keep all shulker boxes in their own front/back end combination.
-This allows you to color and rename all shulkers in a certain combination and those shulkers will stay put.
+This allows you to color and rename all shulkers in a certain combination and those shulkers will stay in those modules.
 The shulkers are filled by a 2x speed minecart to shulker loader, where the minecart is filled by a 27 long fast (2x speed) item filter.

 Things need not be this complex though.
 As shown below.